jeremyButtler/bioTools/README.md

 # List of tools

 - re-inventing the wheel:
-  - alnwater (alnSeq/fluDI):
-    - waterman alignment with gap extension penalties
-    - slower than striped watermans
-    - watermans are a dime a dozen
   - filtsam (freezeTB):
     - filter sam files by flag, length, median/mean q-scores, and coordinates
     - also supports read soft mask removal
     - samtools view nock off, with an odd twist
+  - alnNeelde (find-co--infections/alnSeq/fluDI):
+    - needleman alignment with gap extension penalties
+    - needlemans are a dime a dozen.
+This one rivals biopythons pairwise alignmer for memory and might even be faster (the alnSeq needleman python lib was).
+  - alnWater (find-co--infecitons/alnSeq/fluDI):
+    - waterman alignment with gap extension penalties
+    - slower than striped watermans
+    - watermans are a dime a dozen
   - memwater (alnSeq/freezeTB):
     - waterman alignment with gap extension penalties
     - only returns score and alignment coordinates, but